-- 1 receptors, thereby excluding a necessary role for receptors beyond these.
-Importantly, both this - 2 antagonist as well as the agonist (NBOH-2C-CN) used in this study exhibit significantly higher - affinity for human 5-HT2A over 5-HT2C and 5-HT2B receptors (roughly 8x for EMD 281014 - 4 and ~100x for NBOH-2C-CN; 137).
-In addition, transcripts for 5-HT1A, 1D, 1E, 2B, 2C, and 4 - 5 were not found in human basal NPCs, corroborating the specificity of these results (and our - 6 hypothesis) for the 5-HT2A receptor 35.
+receptors (~ $8\times$ for EMD 281014 and ~100× for NBOH-2C-CN137).
+In addition, transcripts for 5-HT1A, 1D, 1E, 2B, 2C and 4 were not found in human basal NPCs, corroborating the specificity of these results (and our hypothesis) for 5-HT2AR.35

 Although direct empirical evidence is needed to establish a causal role, the high density of 5-HT2ARs in adult transmodal cortex suggests that the additional neurons generated in humans as a result of 5-HT2AR-mediated increases in proliferative bRG may be those that go on to comprise the transmodal cortices.
-This is consistent with the timing of distinct neurogenic phases during ontogenetic cortical development 138.
-In particular, studies have indicated that neurogenesis via bRG comprises late-stage neurogenesis and that, in addition to laterally expanding the cortical surface, it results in a radial expansion of cortex via an increase in upper layer neurons ^{128,131}.
-One would therefore expect that the regions of cortex that have the greatest basis in bRG-related neurogenesis would (i) be the last to develop and (ii) have greater cortical thickness relative to other areas.
-Both of these properties have been observed to be the case in human transmodal cortex ^{1,54,55}.
-Collectively, these findings suggest that 5-HT signaling at 5- that, in adulthood, densely express 5-HT2AR receptors.
+This is consistent with the timing of distinct neurogenic phases during ontogenetic cortical development.138 In particular, studies have indicated that neurogenesis via bRG comprises late-stage neurogenesis and that, in addition to laterally expanding the cortical surface, it results in a radial expansion of cortex via an increase in upper layer neurons.^{128,131} One would therefore expect that the regions of cortex that have the greatest basis in bRG-related neurogenesis would (i) be the last to develop; and (ii) have greater cortical thickness relative to other areas.
+Both of these properties have been observed to be the case in human transmodal cortex.^{1,52,53} Collectively, these findings suggest that 5-HT signalling at 5-HT2ARs in the embryonic/fetal brain may contribute to create the expanded transmodal cortices that, in adulthood, densely express 5-HT2AR receptors.